agiletechvn/go-ethereum-code-analysis/ethereum-Clique_PoA-introduction.md

 ### Voting signer

-Each epoch conversion (including the creation block) acts as a stateless checkpoint, and capable clients should be able to synchronize without any previous state.
+Each epoch conversion (including the genesis block) acts as a stateless checkpoint, and capable clients should be able to synchronize without any previous state.
 This means that the new epoch header must not contain votes, all uncommitted votes will be discarded and counted from the beginning.

 For all non-epoch conversion blocks: